Note – all information for the tools mentioned eg pricing plans, additional features etc. are correct to our knowledge at the time of writing.

 Similar to Riverside, Cleanfeed is a remote recording platform, allowing you to connect with guests from across the globe to record high quality audio.
 It offers a free plan and a pro plan at $22/month.

-2 podcast recording tools not mentioned on the Twitter thread
+Other podcast recording tools not mentioned on Twitter

 At time of writing, there was no mention of the old-school classic, which is of course Ringr.
 Apparently, they officially began in 2014 over chicken sandwiches, man and cheese, and Dr Pepper.
 Pretty awesome right?